InMoment/inmoment-sdk-ios/README.md

 ## System Requirements

-- **Xcode 7.3.1** and **Swift 2.2** (the latest stable versions).
-Apps that include this framework may not build properly if older versions of Xcode or Swift are used.
+- **Xcode 8** and **Swift 2.3**.
+Apps that include this framework may not build properly if newer or older versions of Xcode or Swift are used.
+For newer versions of Xcode/Swift, please use a newer version of this framework.
 - Apps must require **iOS 8.0** or later.

 ## Usage